 Content marketing is creating valuable information and strategically placing it on your website, social media, or other major publications to increase consumer awareness and interest.
 Frequently your company will attract consumers by delivering a blog which offers relevant content making their company a trusted and beneficial source.
 This type of thought leadership can attract qualified leads to your website.

-Your company could provide ebooks, instructional videos, whitepapers or step by step instructions to help consumers solve an issue or to educate.
+Your company could provide ebooks, instructional videos, whitepapers or buying decision step by step instructions buyer journey to help consumers solve an issue or to educate.
 But don't forget to provide a call to action in your content to convert sales.

 With that said, your time will be wasted if you do not have the correct email addresses.
-This is where email validation is critical, to ensuring maximum email deliverability for your sales team.
-Leveraging sales email templates, they look like a person took the time to type-up an email and even has that sales reps signature block in the bottom of the mail.
+This is where email validation is critical, to ensure maximum email deliverability for your sales team.
+Leveraging sales email templates, they look like a person took the time to type up an inbound sales vs email, social media, and even has that sales reps signature block in the trade shows sales conversations bottom of the mail.

-These sales email templates come from that individual sales rep's email address, not some marketing email subscription.
-The opt-in opportunities are best when placed on a landing page, above the homepage fold, or on sidebars of your website.
+These sales email templates come from that individual sales rep's email address, not sales team some marketing email subscription.
+The opt-in opportunities are best when placed on a landing page, above the homepage fold, or on the sidebars of your website.